Ella-Raputri/TA-WADS-ToDoList/README.md

 <br>

 ## Project Description
-This is a simple to do list app used for my practice in using React, Vite, and Firebase.
+This is a simple to do list app used for my practice in using React, Vite, and Axios to connect with the backend.

 <br>